 - To help lower the sodium use a low sodium soy sauce or omit it.
 I have left it out in the past because I didn’t realize I had run out and I liked it even better, but my family likes it best with soy sauce.

-- To help lower the cholesterol use less fat in your ground venison burger.
+- To help lower the cholesterol and fat use less fat in your ground venison burger.
 This recipe was calculated using 80/20 ground venison burger because that’s what most hunters use.
-If yours has less fat added to it it will have less cholesterol and if it doesn’t have any fat this recipe will have zero cholesterol.
+If yours has less fat added to it it will have less cholesterol.

 - To help lower the carbs use fewer carrots and potatoes.

 - You can also eat less than the serving, 1.5 cups.
 Venison is very filling, so 1 cup is usually enough for me.

 - Whatever changes you make to your Easy Venison and Rice, you can recalculate the nutrition facts at myfitnesspal.com